djh1997/proj324/log.md

 # 06/02/2018

-today I finally got the pi0w connected to the uni WiFi and also got the vnc working so that I could work on the pi in uni without brining in a separate screen for the pi once I had done that I started work on the field of view calculations and realised that with out a fisheye camera adapter the lcd has a bigger fov so only the centre will be usable for point adjustment i also calculated the pixels per angle and realise that the only issue with using a fish eye adapter would cause distortion
+today I finally got the pi0w connected to the uni WiFi and also got the vnc working so that I could work on the pi in uni without brining in a separate screen for the pi once I had done that I started work on the field of view calculations and realised that with out a fisheye camera adapter the lcd has a bigger fov so only the centre will be usable for point adjustment I also calculated the pixels per angle and realise that the only issue with using a fish eye adapter would cause distortion

 then followed this [guide](https://www.pyimagesearch.com/2015/12/14/installing-opencv-on-your-raspberry-pi-zero/) to install open cv reach